p. Provisions, Contingent Liabilities and Contingent Assets:

 Costs and expenses are recognised when incurred and have been classified according to their nature.

+The costs of the Company are broadly categorised in purchase of goods, employee benefit expenses, finance costs, depreciation and amortisation and other operating expenses.
 Employee benefit expenses include employee compensation, allowances paid, contribution to various funds and staff welfare expenses.
 Other operating expenses mainly include fees to its external consultants, cost of running its facilities, travel expenses, communication costs, allowances for delinquent receivables and advances and other expenses.
 Other expenses is an aggregation of costs which are individually not material such as commission and brokerage, recruitment and training, entertainment etc.

-b.
+iv.
 Contingent Liabilities as may arise due to delayed/non-compliance of certain fiscal statutes - Amount Unascertainable (Previous Year-Amount Unascertainable).

-(b).
-No Deferred Tax Assets have been recognized in the accounts by the Company in respect of brought forward losses under the Income Tax Act, 1961, keeping in view the prudence aspect.
+(b) No Deferred Tax Assets have been recognized in the accounts by the Company in respect of brought forward losses under the Income Tax Act, 1961, keeping in view the prudence aspect.

-38. Related Party Disclosure
+37. Related Party Disclosure

 As per Indian Accounting Standard - 24 Related Party Disclosures as prescribed under Companies (Accounting Standard) Rules, 2006, the Company's related parties and transactions are disclosed below:

 i.
-Holding/Subsidiary: None
+Holding/Subsidiary - None

 ii.
-Investing parties/promoters having significant influence on the Holding Company
+Investing parties/promoters having significant influence on the Holding Company directly or indirectly - None

 (b) Fair value hierarchy

-This section explains the judgments and estimates made in determining tire fair values of the financial instruments that are (a) recognised and measured at fair value and (b) measured at amortised cost and for which fair values are disclosed in the financial statements.
+This section explains the judgments and estimates made in determining the fair values of the financial instruments that are (a) recognised and measured at fair value and (b) measured at amortised cost and for which fair values are disclosed in the financial statements.
 To provide an indication about the reliability of the inputs used in determining fair value, the company has classified its financial instruments into the three levels prescribed under the accounting standard.
 An explanation of each level follows underneath the table.

 (c) Valuation technique used to determine fair values

-The carrying amount of current financial assets and liabilities are considered to be the same as their fair values, due to Difference between carrying amounts ad fair values of the said
+The carrying amount of current financial assets and liabilities are considered to be the same as their fair values, due to Difference between carrying amounts ad fair values of the said assets and liabilities subsequently measured at amortized cost is not significant in each of the years presented.

 The fair value of security deposits and borrowings has been considered same as carrying value since there have not been any material changes in the prevailing interest rates.
 Impact on account of changes in interest rates, if any has been considered immaterial.